Tropocells® PRP System

 • regenerative medicine practices

-• surgical and outpatient medical facilities
+• outpatient facilities

 platelet rich plasma kit centrifuge preparation